calmofthestorm/blif-verifier/README.md

 blif-verifier
 =============

 Simple utility that generates C equivalence checkers for two circuits.
-[Current status: WRITTEN, UNTESTED]
+[Current status: COMPLETE]

 This is a simple program to verify that two combinational circuits expressed in a restricted subset of the BLIF format are equivalent by simulating all